-If you love recording audio while on the go, HTC 10 may probably be your best bet.
-The phone introduced the world's first stereo 24-bit Hi-Res audio recording.
+If you love recording audio while on the go, HTC 10 evo may probably be your best bet.
+The phone ican record audio in stereo 24-bit.
 Beat this, the technology captures audio 256 times more detailed than standard recordings and covers twice the frequency range.
-This probably means that if you play a recording made by your distant friend on the HTC 10, you'll almost feel as if he is sitting by your side and talking to you.
-Goosebumps assured.
+This probably means that if you play a recording of a phonecall with your friend on the HTC 10, you'll feel as if he is sitting by your side and talking to you.

 On the flip-side, a three minute song in .mp3 format takes up just about 3MB of your phone's storage.
 In comparison, a 16-bit one will take up 30MB and a 24-bit one an unbelievable 100MB!
 Hence the 2TB microSD slot in the HTC 10.

-Apart from introducing the exceptional technology, HTC also adds a bit of personalization to it.
-HTC 10 packs a Personal Audio Profile system which adjusts specific sound frequencies to each ear, letting you hear music exactly the way the artist intended.
-Just like premium acoustic systems, the BoomSound™ Hi-Fi edition speakers in HTC 10 also feature separated tweeter and woofer design with dedicated amplifiers for increased audio clarity.
+Apart from running with the exceptional technology, HTC also adds a bit of personalization to it.
+HTC 10 evo packs a Personal Audio Profile system which adjusts specific sound frequencies to each ear, letting you hear music exactly the way the artist intended.
+Just like premium acoustic systems, the BoomSound™ Hi-Fi edition speakers within the HTC 10 evo also feature separated tweeter and woofer design with dedicated amplifiers for increased audio clarity.

 While every smartphone carries a DAC, the Hi-Fi DAC is a totally different world.
 The one in V10 comes with 75 step volume adjustments and produces much higher volumes than a standalone DAC.
 It also produces studio-quality 192kHz sampling frequency which is way beyond 44.1kHz and 48kHz frequencies that we are presently used to.